rootsecdev/Linux-Security/Readme.md

 **Trusted End Node Security**

+Note: This website will show up as insecure.
+This is due to a DOD RootCA that is not publically distributed.
+Currently the last known medium is May 2019.
+This is not mean to be a general purpose os.

 This is a DOD MIL distribution.
 I use this distro to access sensitive intelligence community sites.
 This DOD site uses its own internal root ca. So you will get errors about the encrypted website being unsecure.
 Make sure to use the Encrypt DNS application before accessing sensitive material.

 https://www.spi.dod.mil/download.htm